-You should review your Form N-400, Application for Naturalization before mailing it to USCIS.
-You must provide 2 passport-style photos with your N-400 only if you live outside the United States.
-Make sure to sign the application and send the correct fee.
-Also, we suggest that you keep a photocopy of your application for your records and mail the application via regular, certified, registered, or overnight mail.
+Visit uscis.gov/n-400 to file your Application for Naturalization online.
+You should review your Form N-400, Application for Naturalization, before submitting it to USCIS.
+If you live outside the United States you must provide 2 passport-style photos with your N-400.
+Make sure to sign the application and pay the correct fee.
+Also, we suggest that you keep a copy of your application for your records.

 This fact sheet attempts to simplify the naturalization eligibility requirements and list of documents that can be asked for during the naturalization interview.
 This fact sheet references the most commonly used documents, but is not an all-inclusive list.
-A USCIS Officer may ask for additional information and documents that are not included in this fact sheet.
+A USCIS officer may ask for additional information and documents that are not included in this fact sheet.
 For additional information on applying for naturalization, please refer to Form N-400, available at uscis.gov/n-400.
 If you have a specific question about your case, you may wish to consult with a licensed attorney or accredited community organization.